 INAR is committed to fostering an inclusive and collaborative work environment that values all identities, perspectives and experiences, and provides opportunities for learning and growth.
 We especially welcome applications from people from all ethnic minority and migrant backgrounds, from women, nonbinary, LGBTQI+ and other working class backgrounds, and people from other traditionally marginalised backgrounds.

 Salary range: €39,000 – €42,000 PA, depending on experience.

 This is a full-time position 5 days a week, on an initial fixed-term contract for 1 year (to Nov 2023) with a 6 month probation period.

 Place of work: INAR office in Dublin 1, with occasional travel, as appropriate to the role.

 This role requires applicants to have the right to work in the Republic of Ireland.

-Applicants will be shortlisted for interviews based only on the information supplied in the CV and Application Form and on the requirements of the post.
-Shortlisted applicants will be invited to interview between 8 – 13 December.
-We hope to be able to announce a successful candidate by 14 Dec 2022.
+Applicants will be shortlisted for interview based only on the information supplied in the CV and Application Form and on the requirements of the post.
+Shortlisted applicants will be invited to interview from 13 – 15 November.
+We hope to be able to announce a successful candidate by 17th November 2023.